 Please join us in congratulating Austin Dorman, the 2018 Winner of the Paul Bernot Memorial Foundation Scholarship.
 Austin remained active in his sports, soccer and swimming, despite his diagnosis of a rare lung tumor.
 Austin persisted and started school at Shippensburg University where he is dual-majoring in Early Childhood Studies and Special Education.

-Completed Applications will be due May 15, 2025.
+Completed Applications were due by JUNE 1, 2025.